-- Check the line opening while your AC is running to ensure that water is flowing to the drain.
+- Check the line opening while your AC runs to ensure water flows to the drain.
 The level of flow is contingent on the humidity levels in your home.

 - Is the pipe appropriately oriented?
-A drain line that is out of alignment can cause water damage because of this.
+A drain line that is out of alignment can cause water damage.

-- Are both the drain line and the emergency drain line adequately connected and installed?
-Mechanical failures can stem from even small deviations from manufacturer instructions.
+- Are both the drain and emergency drain lines adequately connected and installed?
+Mechanical failures can stem from even minor deviations from manufacturer instructions.
 Double-check the drain lines to ensure nothing is out of place or damaged.

 - Clear out the AC drainage holes regularly.
-This can be done with something as simple as a paperclip.
+That can be done with something as simple as a paperclip.
 Poke the drainage hole at the cabinet’s base, typically located underneath the evaporator fins.
-Clearing out these drainage holes prevents water from accumulating and potentially damaging your system.
+Clearing out these drainage holes prevents water from accumulating and damaging your system.

-- Flush out the drain line once or twice a year with an algaecide, which inhibits both algae and mold growth in your HVAC system.
+- Flush out the drain line once or twice a year with an algaecide, inhibiting algae and mold growth in your HVAC system.
 Commercial solutions and bleach are both useful for this purpose.